georgelv1021/tranformer_presentation_GQ/README.md

 - **Instructor-Executor Paradigm**: Humans provide instructions or objectives, and agents execute the tasks, leveraging their processing and analysis capabilities.
 Examples include instructing an agent to curate personalized learning content.
 - **Equal Partnership Paradigm**: Humans and agents collaborate as equals, each contributing unique insights and capabilities.
 This could involve collaborative creative writing, where the agent and human build on each other's ideas.

----
+### Pseudocode

-## Pseudocode: Examples of Difference Between Single Agent & Agent-Human based Agents
+Examples of Difference Between Single Agent vs Agent-Human based Agents

 GPT-4: